 Once a month we have a Clinical Governance and Audit meeting.
 In this meeting the whole team come together to discuss, in detail, any cases where complications that have occurred.
 We aim to learn as much as we can from these events so that we can continually make improvements in the quality of the care we provide.
 We regularly audit areas of our practice, for instance wound infections, post-operative complications, and hospital acquired infections to ensure that any significant increase in the rate of these is dealt with promptly.
 In these monthly meetings we also review the surgical mortality (death rates) over the preceding 12 months, in comparison with the national standard.
-This is a new development which was installed in April 2013, which we feel will be a useful addition to our current programme of quality assurance.

 The Trust management also monitor performance of the Congenital Heart Disease department through analysis of national statistics which are generated for all hospitals.